xythobuz/OpenRaider/README.md

 OpenRaider needs some configuration files, and level data and assets from custom levels or the Tomb Raider games.
 These are stored in `~/.OpenRaider`.
 Running `make setup` will create/copy the necessary files and directories.

-You still need to add level files in `~/.OpenRaider/paks/` and add them to `~/.OpenRaider/OpenRaider.ini`.
+You still need to add level files in `~/.OpenRaider/paks/`.
 Dust off your old Tomb Raider CDs or grab some [custom levels](http://www.aspidetr.com/levels/yvel-woods-v1-5/) from the interwebs.

 ## Documentation

 All previously included documentation was moved into the [OpenRaider Repo Wiki](https://github.com/xythobuz/OpenRaider/wiki/_pages).
-Also take a look at the [BUGS](https://github.com/xythobuz/OpenRaider/wiki/Bugs), [TODO](https://github.com/xythobuz/OpenRaider/wiki/To-Do) and [Requirements](https://github.com/xythobuz/OpenRaider/wiki/Requirements).

 A more or less recent [Doxygen documentation](http://xythobuz.github.io/OpenRaider/) of OpenRaider should be on the Github Pages for OpenRaider.